MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/personas.md

 ### Command commands

-Providing a quick overview of each of the coe commands
+Providing a quick overview of each of the coe commands.

 ### alm branch